What Is a Flag In Football? Penalty Flags Explained

 Post-snap penalties on defense are also a result of poor form.
 Hand placement is key for defensive players to avoid post-snap penalties.
 These are some of the penalties:

-These penalties range in a loss of 5-15 yards.
-Post-snap penalties should be avoided at all costs, as it typically results in an automatic first down, giving the offense a fresh set of downs.
+These penalties range from a loss of 5 to 15 yards.
+Post-snap penalties should be avoided at all costs, as they typically result in an automatic first down, giving the offense a fresh set of downs.

 These penalty flags are often thrown because of an unnecessary penalty.
 This call is known as “unnecessary roughness.”

-Unnecessary roughness is when a play hits another player after the play is over.
-Once the whistle blows, all players must stop what they’re doing and go back to their sides of the ball.
+Unnecessary roughness occurs when a play hits another player after the play is over.
+Once the whistle blows, all players must stop what they’re doing and return to their sides of the ball.

-If a player is still making contact after the whistle, the referee will throw the flag, resulting in a 15-yard penalty.
+If a player still makes contact after the whistle, the referee will throw the flag, resulting in a 15-yard penalty.
 Unnecessary roughness calls are often the result of undisciplined players or players that are too aggressive.

 How To Avoid Football Penalty Flags